 “Yea.
 I was there when it happened.
 You wouldn’t believe what I saw.
 It was truly frightening.
-The ground shook, rocks and dirt fell down from the sky, and you could hear the screams of the citizens in complete terror.
+The ground shook, rocks and dirt fell from the sky, and you could hear the screams of the citizens in complete terror.
 I thought another attack was coming.”
 The wife shivered while thinking back on the nostalgic past.

 Russ was even more curious now.
 He wanted to check out this flying Royal Library.
 Maybe there was something he could gain in all of this.
 With hurried steps, Russ followed the excited crowds that streamed past him.
-He even saw a nobleman riding on horse with a group of soldiers going in the same direction as everyone else.
+He even saw a nobleman riding a horse with a group of soldiers going in the same direction as everyone else.

 Russ was nearby as he ran forward and grabbed the horse’s reign pulling the horse back down.

-“Sir are you okay?”
+“Sir, are you okay?”
 Russ glanced down to see the disheveled nobleman.
 Upon closer inspection, he noticed that this nobleman was not like every other nobleman he saw.
 His clothes were all in simple cotton attire.
 He looked more like a commoner than a nobleman.

 “How did you do that?”
 The nobleman asked.
 He dusted himself off and got up.

-“My lord are you okay?”
-The soldiers rushed forward to help him up, but they were stopped by the noble man’s hand.
+“My lord, are you okay?”
+The soldiers rushed forward to help him up, but they were stopped by the nobleman’s hand.

 “I can’t thank you enough.
 I thought I was going to die.
 I only wanted to take a morning stroll to head over to see the flying Royal Library.
 I didn’t expect all this to happen.”
-The noble man smiled warmly towards him.
+The noble man smiled warmly at him.
 “I am Prince Xander.
 I would like to personally reward you for saving my life.
 Please follow me to the castle.
-Right now I don’t have anything to give.”
+Right now, I don’t have anything to give.”

-“Yes my lord.”
+“Yes, my lord.”
 Russ quickly replied.
 He handed the reins over.
 Already he had forgotten about the flying Royal Library and deviously grinned from ear-to-ear.
 “My day is getting better and better.”